survivejs/webpack-book/manuscript/optimizing/07_performance.md

 After this change, the application should be at least a little faster to rebuild.
 The amount of impact depends on the underlying implementation.
 The technique can also be applied during production usage.

 T> Given `module.noParse` accepts a regular expression if we wanted to ignore all `*.min.js` files, we could set it to `/\.min\.js/`.
-That can be a more generic way to solve the problem sometimes.
+That can be a more generic approach.

 T> The aliasing idea is discussed in detail in the *Consuming Packages* chapter.